Kokuhaku Jikkō Iinkai: Ren'ai Series: Plot

-The initial plot of Kokuhaku Jikkō Iinkai tells the love stories of six third year high school students: childhood friends Natsuki Enomoto, Yu Setoguchi, Sota Mochizuki, and Haruki Serizawa, and their later high school friends Akari Hayasaka and Mio Aida.
-Later into the series' lifetime, the story branches to other love and friendship dilemmas from succeeding groups of Sakuragaoka High School students.
+The initial plot of Kokuhaku Jikkō Iinkai tells the love stories of six third-year high school students: childhood friends Natsuki Enomoto, Yu Setoguchi, Sota Mochizuki, and Haruki Serizawa, and their later high school friends Akari Hayasaka and Mio Aida.
+Later in the series' lifetime, the story branches to other love and friendship dilemmas from succeeding groups of Sakuragaoka High School students.
 The stories focus on conflict and how hard it can be to confess one's love during youth days, the sweetness of being in love, and the hardships of maintaining the relationship as the pairs grow older or pursue their goals.

-In 2019, HoneyWorks officially labelled a set of music themed installments (which had videos from as early as 2017) as the Idol Series.
+In 2019, HoneyWorks officially labelled a set of music-themed installments (which had videos from as early as 2017) as the Idol Series.
 While this spinoff still retains characters previously seen in the Ren'ai Series and is set in the same universe, the Idol Series is primarily about the rise and growth of different teen idol acts.
 Some videos will also explore the performers' backstories and their desire to better themselves.
 Many videos in this spinoff are diegetic, as music videos for a performer's single out of universe will be real music videos in-universe.